kem-a/gnome-gdm-wallpaper/README.md

 # Set GDM Wallpaper for GNOME 45+

 A simple script to set a custom background image for the GDM (login screen) on GNOME 45 and newer (45+).

-## Description

 This script automates the process of changing the GDM background by modifying the `gnome-shell-theme.gresource` file.
-It works by:

 ## Requirements